joyceeexinyiwang/SCSThesis/README.md

 - [Documents](#documents)

 ## Problem Statement
-(?)
-analyze readership of news accounts
-analyze social media news reporting behaviors
-prediction model --> from journalistic practices to readership changes
+I hope to explore new approaches to analyze the way different kinds of journalistic behaviors by official news accounts influence their readership on social media.
+Drawing from theories of journalism and network analysis techniques, I hope to develop a model that maps journalistic practices to readership changing patterns.

+The purpose of this work is to inform journalists and news organizations on the latent impact of their behaviors and provide evidence for media literacy education.

 ## Questions
 - how to define "readership" in the context of social media-based journalism (which is a subspace of digital journalism, that is free and doesn't require membership or paywalls)?